Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     teku --network=medalla --metrics-enabled --rest-api-enabled --rest-api-docs-enabled
     ```

-!!! note

-    If you plan to run only a beacon node for Medalla, it is best to wait until
-    after the genesis event on August the 4th, 2020 at 1300 UTC.
-This is
-    because nothing happens on the network until then, and you require access to an Ethereum 1.0
-    node.

-    After Genesis, an Ethereum 1.0 node is no longer required if you are not running validators.

 ## Add a beacon chain client to Eth2stats

 You can add the beacon chain node to [Eth2stats](https://eth2stats.io/add-node) for monitoring.